patbi/AI_Security_Engineers_Roadmap/Module8_Advanced/Module8_Advanced.md

+- Pip in python

-- What is PIP & why it is needed ?
+---What is PIP & why it is needed ?

 Standard distribution: (modules, packages, libraries)